View map of the Suffolk/Essex River Stour below (click on image to enlarge):

 - Environment Agency – You can register your craft (powered or manually propelled) either annually or obtain a short term/visitor registration.
 Visit the ‘At Home & Leisure’ section of their website to download the forms – www.environment-agency.gov.uk

 - River Stour Trust – can issue craft registrations for manually propelled craft only on behalf of the Environment Agency.
 We also offer useful optional extras such as the River Stour Navigation Guide and EA Navigation Key.
 Click here for more information and to apply for your craft registration online.

-- Canoe England (part of the British Canoe Union) – annual membership permits the member on all navigations in England and provides Civil Liability Insurance amongst other benefits – www.canoe-england.org.uk/membership
+- British Canoeing – annual membership permits the member on all navigations in England and provides Civil Liability Insurance amongst other benefits – www.canoe-england.org.uk/membership

 Navigation Guide – click here to purchase (scroll down to ‘Useful Optional Extras’

 The Environment Agency and River Stour Trust have produced a very good guide for paddlers about the Suffolk/Essex River Stour.

 A map of the entire navigable route printed on damp proof paper that folds down to A5 size and opens up to A2 size.
 It includes the details and locations of portages, launching sites, the riverside campsite, important inforation and contact details for relevant organisations.

 A guide produced by the Environment Agency about staying safe on Anglian Waterways.